The System Halted

 System.out.println(naive);

-• c: a compensation term that tracks what rounding threw away last time
+• c: a compensation term that records what rounding threw away on the previous addition

 The algorithm